fetchlogic/simple-pid/README.md

 You know it!
 Because this module writes to the `/var/run` directory it requires write access to that directory.
 This is best accomplished by running your script as root or by way of `sudo`.

+## Wait, no cleanup?

+Nah, I felt that cleaning up the PID file (by removing it post-execution) was just an unnecessary layer that could be omitted.
+Could you run into some sort of PID collision?
+Never say never, but thus far we haven’t seen any fallout from this and I really did want to keep the code as stupid simple as possible.